fundakk/Pharus/README.md

 - 1 section with sound,
 - background image.

 First you need to prepare image sprite files.
 This will include all 4 images for each section within single file.
+For this, using any image editor create single file that is 1000x4000 pixels.
+Save it as image1.jpg.
+Next prepare four files that you want to use - they need to be square - scale and crop them to 1000x1000 pixels each.
+Copy and paste each image to previously created image1.jpg - and pase them from top to bottom, each one under previous.
+Top image will be displayed under section 1, second under section 2 etc.

-For this example you need to prepare all media files as described in previous examples.
+Prepare all other media files as described in previous examples.

+In html file change all Lorem Ipsum fragments and section titles to your desired descriptions.

 #### 6.4.2 Gamification